gerardnico/giture/docs/commands/git-feature-log.md

 % git-feature-log(1) Version ${VERSION} | git-feature-log

 # NAME

-Shows all commits performed on this branch since it was created.
+Shows a difference of commits between:

+* the default branch (main)
+* and the current branch.

 ## HOW

-It shows all commit until the common ancestor commit with the default branch
+It shows all commits until the common ancestor commit with the default branch.

 ## SYNOPSIS